tum-pbs/pbdl-book/physgrad.md

 The first obvious drawback is the _computational cost_.
 While evaluating the exact Hessian only adds one extra pass to every optimization step, this pass involves higher-dimensional tensors than the computation of the gradient.
 As $\frac{\partial^2 L}{\partial x^2}$ grows with the square of the parameter count, both its evaluation and its inversion become very expensive for large systems.
+This is where Quasi-Newton methods spend significant efforts to compute approximations with a reasonable amount of resources, but it's nonetheless a central problem.

-Many algorithms therefore avoid computing the exact Hessian and instead approximate it by accumulating the gradient over multiple update steps.
+% Many algorithms therefore avoid computing the exact Hessian and instead approximate it by accumulating the gradient over multiple update steps.
 The memory requirements also grow quadratically.

 The quasi-Newton update above additionally requires the _inverse_ Hessian matrix.
 Thus, a Hessian that is close to being non-invertible typically causes numerical stability problems, while inherently non-invertible Hessians require a fallback to a first order GD update.